Requests limits and allocations

 Power Apps and Power Automate capacity add-on

-Power Apps and Power Automate capacity add-on allows customers to purchase additional requests which can be assigned to any user who has a Power Apps/Power Automate license as well as Dynamics 365 license.
-These can be assigned to an application, and administrative and non-interactive users.
+Power Apps and Power Automate capacity add-on allows customers to purchase additional requests.
+Eventually, these may be assigned to any user who has a Power Apps/Power Automate license as well as a Dynamics 365 license.

 Each capacity add-on provides an additional 10,000 requests/24 hours which can be assigned to any user.
 Multiple capacity add-ons can also be assigned to the same user.